fenguoerbian/notes/readme.md

 - Some Bayesian concepts, such as prior/posterior distribution, prior/posterior predictive distribution and credible interval.

-- BOIN and BLRM in early stage design, for single agent or combo.
+- BOIN and BLRM in early stage design, for single agent or combo agents.

 - conditional power